 2-3 Tbsp. milk (more or less as needed)

-Equipment needed; Piping bag, doughnut pan
+Equipment needed; Piping bag, doughnut pan (mine is from Nordic Ware)

 Preheat oven to 425˚.
 Spray a nonstick doughnut pan with nonstick cooking spray.
 Set aside.